-- (1) Land may be divided into lots and blocks only as permitted by the Regulating Plan or by an allowable deviation or special permit from the Regulating Plan duly granted by the Development Department or the Planning Board. - (2) Notwithstanding the definition of "subdivision" in Chapter 113 of the Town Code, land divisions in the Form-Based District shall not be deemed to be subdivisions as defined in Chapter 113. - (3) The Development Department shall review and may approve such divisions if they comply with the Regulating Plan.
-Such review shall be conducted as part of the Pre-Construction Approval Process in § 60-840 B.(1) as follows: - a.
-The Concept Plan shall show proposed lot lines in a freehand sketch. - b.
-The plan submitted for Schematic Review shall show proposed lot lines on a survey map with metes and bounds. - c.
-The plan submitted for Design Development Review shall show any revisions to the surveyed lot lines based upon the outcome of Schematic Review. - d.
-Once the development plan has received all required approvals, the final survey map shall be filed in the office of the Westchester County Clerk as a filed survey (not subdivision) map. - e.
-The approved land division may be implemented by executing and recording deeds conveying the lots into separate ownership. - (4) Except where this article specifies otherwise, such divisions shall comply with the design standards for subdivisions in Chapter 113 of the Town Code.
-The procedural requirements of Chapter 113 shall not apply.
+Land may be divided into lots and blocks only as permitted by the Regulating Plan or by an allowable deviation or special permit from the Regulating Plan duly granted by the Development Department or the Planning Board.
+Land divisions in the Form-Based District shall not be deemed to be subdivisions as defined in Chapter 113 of the Town Code.
+The Development Department shall review and may approve such divisions if they comply with the Regulating Plan.
+Such review shall be conducted as part of the Pre-Construction Approval Process in § 60-840B(1).
+Except where this article specifies otherwise, such divisions shall comply with the standards for subdivisions in Chapter 113 of the Town Code.